 |Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

-a) To support the fuel assembly;
+a) To position and support the fixed fuel bundles;

-d) To protect the bottom of the primary liquid sodium pool from long term neutron damage;
+h) To protect the bottom of the primary liquid sodium pool from long term neutron damage;

-The OSL has a nearly flat bottom surface.
+The OSL has a flat bottom surface.
 The primary sodium pool has a bottom with a nearly flat upper surface.
-Between these two surfaces is a layer of one inch diameter ball bearings.
-Thus, there is relatively low friction connection between the OSL and the bottom of the primary liquid sodium pool.
+Between these two surfaces is a layer of one inch diameter steel ball bearings.
+Thus, there is low friction connection between the OSL and the bottom of the primary liquid sodium pool.

 FUEL TUBE BUNDLE MATERIAL AND DIMENSIONS: